Downsample temperature sensor data to a fixed frequency

 Quix Streams

-The open source Python framework for data engineering, operational analytics and machine learning on Apache Kafka.
+The open source framework for processing data on Apache Kafka with Streaming DataFrames.

 Copy